 Don’t patronize the store.
 Don’t waste your hard-earned money in a store that doesn’t value customers of color.
 Encourage others in your network to abstain from shopping at that particular store or using their products, as well.

-Blog about it.
+Blog or tweet about it.
 Use social media to get the word out about your experience.
 Use blogs, Facebook, Twitter, and whatever else you can get your hands on to let everyone know about how a particular company treats its customers of color.
 The goal is to get the company’s attention while getting others to join in on the boycott and take a stand against unfair treatment.